dmbarbour/wikilon/docs/ABCRT.md

 Conveniently, appending texts can be modeled by appending each array.
 Logical reversal requires special attention: we reverse each array, but we'll also need the ability to read reversed utf8.
 (It's probably easiest to do this transparently in our utf8 reader.)

+#### Very Large Lists?

+I'm a bit concerned about how very large lists, e.g. with a million elements, will interact with stowage.
+Fortunately, it shouldn't be difficult for developers to model large ropes, finger-trees, etc..
+But there is a good question, then, of how easy or difficult it is for external clients to interact with the rope type.

+Maybe it could be a non-issue... e.g. if outputting large texts or binaries for Wikilon webpages, we could favor explicitly representing it as a simple 'stream' value type rather than as a flat 'list'.
+Same for very large inputs.

 ### Accelerated Association Lists? (low priority)